AMZ-Racing/amz-trackdraw/README.md

    ```

    The tool will load the satellite image and display it on a GUI where you can:
-   - Add, remove, and move control points on the track.
+   - Add, remove, and move control points that define the track.
    - Define the centerline and boundaries.
-   - View the track's safe backoff region.
+   - Define an outer barrier and obstacles as polygons.
    - Adjust the cone spacing and boundary backoff interactively.

 7. **(Optional) Export the Track as a CSV:**